intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

     Neural Compressor >= 2.0 is needed for this function.
 You may call ``pip install --upgrade neural-compressor`` before using this functionality.
 ```

-We also provides a no-code method for users to accelerate their pytorch inferencing workflow through neural coder.
+We also provides a no-code method for users to accelerate their pytorch inferencing workflow through Neural Coder.
+Neural Coder is a novel component under Intel® Neural Compressor to further simplify the deployment of deep learning models via one-click.
+BigDL-Nano is now a backend in Neural Coder.
 Users could call

 ```bash
 python -m neural_coder -o <acceleration_name> example.py